bulbicx/TDL-June21SDET-Marco/README.md

 ### Unit Tests

-To run only JUnit tests we can right click onto any services located in our test folder, and click on **Run As** > **JUnit Test**.
+To run only Unit tests we can right click onto any services located in our test folder, and click on **Run As** > **JUnit Test**.
 You will find that the tests files are named after the class they will be testing followed by **Test** keyword, as JUnit will recognize it in this way.

 ### Integration Tests